Berber languages: Nouns

 Number can be singular or plural, which is marked with prefixation, suffixation, and sometimes apophony.
 Nouns usually are made plural by one of either suffixation or apophony, with prefixation applied independently.
 Specifics vary by language, but prefixation typically changes singular a- and ta- to plural i- and ti- respectively.
 The number of mass nouns are lexically determined.
-For example, in multiple Berber languages, such as Figuig, a-ɣi ("buttermilk") is singular while am-an ("water") is plural.
+For example, in multiple Berber languages, such as Figuig, a-ɣo ("buttermilk") is singular while u-ɣa ("bulls") is plural.

 Nouns or pronouns—optionally extended with genitival pronominal affixes, demonstrative clitics, or pre-nominal elements, and then further modified by numerals, adjectives, possessive phrases, or relative clauses—can be built into noun phrases.
 Possessive phrases in noun phrases must have a genitive proposition.

 There are a limited number of pre-nominal elements, which function similarly to pronoun syntactic heads of the noun phrase, and which can be categorized into three types as follows: